N\'eron models of Jacobians over bases of arbitrary dimension: N eron models of Jacobians

 \begin{enumerate} \item $E/S$ is flat. \item $E/S$ is \'etale. \item $X/S$ is aligned. \end{enumerate} \end{prop}

-\begin{proof} This is \cite[Theorem 5.17]{Holmes}. \end{proof}
+\begin{proof} This is~\cite[Theorem 5.17]{Holmes}. \end{proof}

 \begin{thm} Let $S$ be a regular and excellent scheme, $U\subset S$ a dense open subscheme and $X/S$ a nodal curve, smooth over $U$.
-Call $J$ the Jacobian of $X_U/U$.
-Then, the $S$-N\'eron model $N$ of $J$ exhibited in Theorem \ref{theorem:NMs_Jac} is separated if and only if $X/S$ is strictly aligned. \end{thm}
+Denote by $J$ the Jacobian of $X_U/U$.
+Then, the $S$-N\'eron model $N$ of $J$ exhibited in Theorem~\ref{theorem:NMs_Jac} is separated if and only if $X/S$ is strictly aligned. \end{thm}

 \begin{proof} First, suppose that $N$ is separated.
-Let $s \to S$ be a geometric point, we will show that $X/S$ is aligned at $s$.
+Let $s \to S$ be a geometric point; we will show that $X/S$ is aligned at~$s$.
 By Corollary \ref{corollaire le NM passe aux limites d'algebres lisses}, this may be checked assuming that $S$ is strictly local with closed point $s$.
-Proposition \ref{proposition:resolutions} provides a refinement $X' \to X$ such that every singularity in the closed fiber of $X'/S$ has prime thickness.
-Let $\Gamma, \Gamma'$ be the dual graphs at $s$ of $X$ and $X'$ respectively.
-The closure of the unit section in $\pic^{\on{tot}0}_{X'/S}$ is \'etale over $S$ by \cite[Theorem 6.2]{Holmes}.
+Proposition~\ref{proposition:resolutions} provides a refinement $X' \to X$ such that every singularity in the closed fibre of $X'/S$ has prime thickness.
+Let $\Gamma, \Gamma'$ be the dual graphs at $s$ of $X$ and $X'$, respectively.
+The closure of the unit section in $\pic^{\on{tot}0}_{X'/S}$ is \'etale over $S$ by~\cite[Theorem 6.2]{Holmes}.
 Hence, $\Gamma'$ is aligned at $s$ by Proposition \ref{alignement et platitude de E}, and even strictly aligned since its labels are prime.
-Since $\Gamma'$ refines $\Gamma$ (Lemma \ref{structure des (C,delta)-blowups}), it follows that $\Gamma$ is strictly aligned as well.
+Since $\Gamma'$ refines $\Gamma$ (\textit{cf.} Lemma \ref{structure des (C,delta)-blowups}), it follows that $\Gamma$ is strictly aligned as well.